Alphaopen/alphalogic_api3/docs/alphalogic_api3.rst

 Command
 -------
-Possible values for result type are: unicode, datetime.datetime, int, float, bool, list, dict.
+Possible values for result type are: str, datetime.datetime, int, float, bool, list, dict.
 Here is the definition of the class Command:

 .. autoclass:: command